Silkski: Biography

 Aside from living in Staten Island and Queens, Silkski lived in Manhattan, Brooklyn, and Harlem.
 While in Harlem, Silkski connected with B-boy dancer Larry Love of the Zulu Nation who was famous in Harlem for his unique dance known as the Float.
 As a B-boy, Silkski became known for his unique electric boogie style where he would vibrate his hands, legs, and body.
 Before Silkski connected with Larry Love, he changed his dance name from "Kid Boogie" to "Gangsta Boogie".
 Together, Silkski and Larry Love would battle dance different crews throughout the Burroughs of New York.

 Larry Parker (Larry Love), known for the song "Larry's Dance Theme, by Grandmaster Flash and the Furious Five connected Silkski with the owner of Harlem World.
 At Harlem World, Silkski met Kurtis Blow.
-One day while Silski practiced his dance moves, Kurtis Blow went into the club to set up for a show.
+One day while Silkski practiced his dance moves, Kurtis Blow went into the club to set up for a show.
 Silkski asked Kurtis Blow to watch him dance; and that same night, he was on stage dancing in the show.

 Although Silkski lived in New York, he also had family in Los Angeles, California.
 He would travel back and forth, bringing and taking new hip hop trends with him.

 In Los Angeles, his good friend and cousin, Dougie D, reunited Silkski with Kurtis Blow, which led Kurtis to take Silkski on a 40-city European tour with him.
 After the tour, Silkski continued to work with Kurtis Blow for a number of years.
 He danced as a member of his crew, appeared in music videos, was a dee jay at major events, and worked behind the scenes as Kurtis Blow’s producer.

 Later in California, Silkski joined Ice-T’s rap group Rhyme Syndicate.